tobeybill/TISATAFL/report/Data.md

 satisfaction, environmental audit performance, corporate governance performance and social performance.
 Although this may seem exhaustive, the paper did not actually test any of these variables as controls.
-For our analysis, we focused on the profitability performance, growth performance, and market value performance due to their availability in the compustate dataset.
+For our analysis, we focused on the profitability performance, growth performance, and market value performance due to their availability in the compustat dataset.
 All of these determinants are later used to predict firm performance.

 ### Data Cleaning
 After querying the data from WRDS, we did an Exploratory Data Analysis or EDA on our data frames.
-Our EDA lead us to dropping unnecessary variable column, imputing data into missing or NaN data fields, and **something_palceholdr**
+Our EDA lead us to dropping variables deemed unnecessary in our analysis, imputing data into missing or NaN data fields, and creating new variable identifiers.

+The data sets that where queried from WRDS where very extensive.
+We did not have use for all of the variables in the data sets, and selected the ones we determined to be pertinent to our project based on

+comprised of many variables that we did

 Out of the two CEO total compensation values, we kept the variable that used the Black Scholes Model to Value the options held by the CEO.

 In our exploratory data analysis (EDA)

 -----------